percona/pmm-doc/docs/details/advisors/checks/mongodb-profiler-check.md

-# MongoDB Profiling level set to 2
+# MongoDB Profiling level set to high

 ## Description
 This check returns a notice/warning if the global profiling level is set too high - anything other than 0.
 Having the profiler set to gather information at all times is not recommended.